fatima2003/Cracking-SHA256-Passwords-using-Neural-Networks/README.md

 ###### Test MAE 2.4125338313751854e-05

 ### Progress
-These results are considered pretty good but the validity of the experiment is questionable.
-I will be trying to increase the number of bits from the password and hash and repeat the experiment with different hyper parameters.
+These results are pretty good but the validity of the experiment is questionable.
+Futher research shows that the first few bits are padding hence the low loss.